The Invisible Forest

 Informed views of the current global climate crisis affirm that Indigenous environmental stewardship perpetuates biodiversity which ensures inter species flourishing, yet it remains a struggle for Indigenous peoples to uphold their rights, maintain their cultural traditions, and preserve their ancestral knowledge and lands.
 Such traditions have rarely emerged in the context of capitalist societies…

-As the launch event for the Flora Series, The Invisible Forest exhibition at Gallery 46 in Whitechapel from 1-30 June 2019, featured artworks by renown Indigenous Amazonian artists including Santiago and Rember Yahuarcani, Lastenia Canayo, Roldan Pinedo, Miguel Vilca, and Brus Rubio, providing them with a British platform to make visible their culture’s enlightened world-views.
+The Invisible Forest exhibition at Gallery 46 in Whitechapel from 1-30 June 2019, featured artworks by renown Indigenous Amazonian artists including Santiago and Rember Yahuarcani, Lastenia Canayo, Roldan Pinedo, Miguel Vilca, and Brus Rubio, providing them with a British platform to make visible their culture’s enlightened world-views.
 In turn, The Invisible Forest and its adjunct programme of gallery talks offered London audiences unprecedented access to these invaluable insights.